 You enter the audition room.
-Your heart is pounding so loud you that you can’t hear the casting assistant.
+Your heart is pounding so loudly that you can’t hear the casting assistant.
 Your mouth is dry but you left your water bottle in the waiting room.
 Your head is spinning on that one line you just can’t freaking remember.
 The casting director looks weary and indifferent.
 The reader is checking her phone.
 You faintly hear: “D’you have any questions..?”
 And then you ask- seeing a chair 10 feet away- “Is it okay if I sit?”
 “Sure, sit, take a load off,” seems to come from the beyond.
 You drag over the chair, you sit, you unfold your papers, you wipe your upper lip, you begin.
 And the next thing you know, you’re levitating down a hallway, having no memory of the past 5-10 minutes.

 There’s that version.
 Or there’s this.